Cyber-Informed Engineering

 Cyber-Informed Engineering (CIE) builds tools for high-level implementation into curriculum, design standards, certification and curriculum accreditation.

-The DOE Office for Office of Cybersecurity, Energy Security, and Emergency Response (CESER) sponsors INL CIE initiatives and coordinates the CIE program that includes Idaho National Laboratory (INL); the National Renewable Energy Laboratory (NREL), and industry, academic, and other partners in support of the Department of Energy’s National Cyber-Informed Engineering Strategy, and the National Cybersecurity Strategy.
+The Department of Energy (DOE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) sponsors INL CIE initiatives and coordinates the CIE program that includes INL; the National Renewable Energy Laboratory, and industry, academic, and other partners in support of the Department of Energy’s National Cyber-informed Engineering Strategy, and the National Cybersecurity Strategy.

 National Cyber-Informed Engineering Strategy

-The U.S. Department of Energy’s National CIE Strategy seeks to guide energy sector efforts to incorporate cybersecurity practices into the design life cycle of engineered systems to reduce cyber risk.
+The U.S. Department of Energy’s National CIE Strategy guides energy sector efforts to incorporate cybersecurity practices into the design life cycle of engineered systems to reduce cyber risk.

 National Cybersecurity Strategy

-The Department of Energy’s National CIE Strategy was highlighted in the National Cyber Strategy, published in March, 2023 to ensure proactive cybersecurity for our clean energy future.
+The DOE’s National CIE Strategy, highlighted in the March 2023 National Cyber Strategy, ensures proactive cybersecurity for our clean energy future.

-CIE is integral to the nation’s National Cybersecurity Strategy Implementation Plan.
-In section 4.4.3, DOE announces an initiative to build and refine training, tools, and support for engineers and technicians using Cyber-Informed Engineering principles.
+CIE is integral to the National Cybersecurity Strategy Implementation Plan.
+In section 4.4.3, the DOE announces an initiative to build training, tools, and support for engineers and technicians using CIE principles.

 Standards Working Group